 That’s right, you guessed it: it’s time to build.
-After the design has been signed, sealed and delivered, the long building process awaits!
-Concrete needs to set, screws need tightening and building products need to be delivered exactly when they're needed.
-Multiple moving parts make timing, planning, professionals and logistics crucial for project success.
-Generally speaking, there are 4 steps within this phase:
+After the design has been signed, sealed, and delivered, the long building process awaits!
+Concrete needs to be set, screws need tightening, and building products need to be delivered exactly when they're needed.
+Multiple moving parts make timing, planning, professionals, and logistics crucial for project success.
+Generally speaking, there are four steps within this phase:

 “The use of BIM software within the construction process of complex buildings and imposing dimensions has become indispensable.
 In particular, the coordination and management of information can lead to a significant reduction in construction time and efficient coordination of workers on the construction site.”

 So, how can you facilitate a smoother construction phase and build better relationships with construction professionals?
 And why does it even matter?
 Let's dive into it: